The above video was created by Webucator, and you can learn & get a better understanding of WordPress by taking their WordPress classes.

 After making the aforementioned changes, make sure to click the “Save Changes” button.

-This is a very important page that allows to change the settings for media elements (like images, videos, etc.) inserted into your post.
+This is a very important page that allows changing the settings for media elements (like images, videos, etc.) inserted into your post.
 This page contains an “Uploading files” option, allowing to organize media uploads in the form of month and year-based folders.

 The last one is the Permalinks Settings page that lets you select a default permalink structure for your site.
 You can either choose some already existing permalinks or create custom ones to boost usability and aesthetics of your site URLs.